Marjorie Taylor Greene says Nancy Pelosi leads ‘gazpacho police,’ causing collective spit take

 Many others stressed that despite the humor in some of the responses — the underlying comparison was inappropriate.

-Holly McCormack, a Democrat running against Greene for Congress, wrote that “First, Nazi comparisons are unbecoming of a Congresswoman.
+Holly McCormack, a Democrat running against Greene for Congress, wrote: “First, Nazi comparisons are unbecoming of a Congresswoman.
 Second, I am not surprised Marge does not know the difference between gazpacho and Gestapo.”

 “To be clear even though Marjorie Taylor Greene said gazpacho, what she was trying to say was absolutely atrocious and warrants her immediate expulsion,” tweeted Scott Dworkin, chief of the Democratic Coalition, a super PAC.